-We ask why it is that despite all the money and efforts being spent on anti-poaching the rhino death toll is escalating at a rate that threatens the survival of the species.
+Despite all the money and efforts being spent on anti-poaching, the rhino death toll is escalating at a rate that threatens the survival of the species.
 What was the tipping point leading to the increased demand for rhino horn and how can this trend be reversed?

 The latest rhino poaching statistics for South Africa released by the South African Government Department of Environmental Affairs show:

 - 668 illegal killings in 2012 (of these 425 took place in the Kruger Park)